About This Statistic

-This statistic present the number of credit card holders in the United States from 2000 to 2010 and a forecast thereof for 2014, by type of credit card.
-There were 100 million Visa credit card holders in the United States in 2010 and this number was predicted to increase to109 million in 2014.
+This statistic present the number of credit card holders in the United States from 2000 to 2010 and a forecast thereof for 2015, by type of credit card.
+There were 100 million Visa credit card holders in the United States in 2010 and this number was predicted to increase to 118 million in 2015.

 Credit card usage in the United States – additional information